Topological and Purely Topological Alignment Dynamics: The Equation with Singular Kernels: Existence of Mass-Distributional Solutions

-In contrast to $\Lambda_{\mathsf{D}}$, the operator $\Lambda_{\mathsf{N}}$ does not impose restrictions on the boundary values.
-To gain some intuition for the relative flexibility of this operator, consider the following special case.
+In contrast to $\Lambda_{\mathsf{D}}$, the operator $\Lambda_{\mathsf{N}}$ does not impose restrictions on the boundary values of $v$.
+Gal and Warma's analysis does provide some insight into the sense in which a `fractional Neumann' boundary condition is enforced; however, it is much less rigid than the requirements imposed by $\Lambda^s_{\mathsf{D}}$.
+Rather than getting into the technical details here, we give a brief example.
 Suppose that $I(t):=\{x:\rho(x,t)>0\}$ is an interval at time zero, and thus for all time.
 Assume that inside $I(t)$, we have that $\rho(t)$ is bounded below and continuous.
 (This forces a jump in $\rho(t)$ at each of the endpoints of $I(t)$.)
 Then the fractional Neumann condition mentioned above are satisfied whenever $u(t)$ and $\partial_x u(t)$ are continuous and bounded inside $I(t)$, for instance.
-Interpreting this condition for less regular solutions is more subtle, but using $\Lambda_{\mathsf{N}}$ remains a better choice for our purposes than using $\Lambda_{\mathsf{D}}$. \end{rem}
+Interpreting this condition for less regular solutions is more subtle, but using $\Lambda_{\mathsf{N}}$ remains a better choice for our purposes than using $\Lambda_{\mathsf{D}}$.